 SOUND and BATTERY

 I really enjoyed the sound quality of these TruePods.
 It lacks some punch in the bass section but the audio sounds clear and on par with earbuds for this price range.
 At the beginning when I tried them on, the audio felt quiet even when maxed out but turns out all I had to do was to reset the earbuds and voila, the sound was much louder and met my expectations.
 So if anyone out there is facing this issue, try resetting them.
 The microphone sounds clean and is suitable for everyday phone calls.
 After testing it over Whatsapp and Skype with my friends, they mentioned the microphone on the TruePods sounded better than the one on the phone.
+Although, the noise cancellation feature does an okay job at cancelling the background noise, it ensures my voice is loud enough over the surrounding noise.

 The battery life on TruePods is pretty decent.
 It provides 4 hours of playback time and the charging case is capable of fully charging the earbuds for 4 times which combines to a total of 20 hours.
 Plus, the type C port enables quicker charging for the case.